tisistheway/Tradingview-Watchlist-for-Major-CEXs/README.md

 # Tradiongview-Watchlist-Import-Files-for-Crypto-CEXs

-> Tradingview watchlist for Binance , Kucoin , Gate.io ,Okex , huobi and Coinbase
+> Tradingview watchlist for Binance Futures, Binance Spot, FTX Futures , FTX spot , Kucoin , Gate.io ,Okex , huobi and Coinbase

 I use Tradingview and I like to quickly click through all coins on a particular exchange. **The files below can be imported into a Tradingview watchlist.**